Gender Neutral

 The EORTC Quality of Life Group is making an international questionnaire about quality of life for patients with lymphoma and blood cancers treated with new therapies.
 These therapies are called CAR T-cell therapy and T-cell engaging antibodies.

 The first step was to find out which issues might be important for patients treated with these new therapies.
 We did this by looking at information from articles and by conversations with clinicians, patients, and people from patient organisations.
-We also interviewed healthcare professional from the Netherlands, Germany, Portugal, Croatia, and Australia.
+We also interviewed healthcare professionals from the participating countries.
 This helped us to create a list of 99 quality of life issues.